The Lord of the Rings: The Two Towers (2002) Director: Peter Jackson

 What are the the ‘two towers’ alluded in the title of the film?
 They are the towers of Mordor (where the visible all-seeing eye of Sauron rests in the film) and the tower in Isengard where Saruman resides.
-The power of one tower (Isengard) falls to an alliance of ents, elves, and men in the The Two Towers.
+The two develop a partnership, but the power of one tower (Isengard) falls to an alliance of ents, elves, and men in the The Two Towers.

 The Two Towers is an incredible adventure with one of the greatest CGI creatures ever devised (Gollum), along with a hoard of additional new characters (Ents, the Kingdom of Rohan, Farimir, the return of Gandalf) and an intense battle sequence at Helm’s Deep.
 Once again, the film features a brilliant score by Howard Shore.
 Is The Two Towers a perfect reflection of Tolkien’s book?
 Certainly not.
 However, no film could possibly be tasked with doing justice to Middle Earth.
 All things considered, Peter Jackson offers a brilliant and inspiring version of Lord of the Rings -an unrivaled epic saga in our contemporary day.